“I will succeed by working harder.”

 That will create success because in idleness, in laziness, you find silence.

-And if you want to be the most efficiency, smart and effective, then you will need to be very, very intimate with clarity.
+And if you want to be the most efficient, smart, and effective, then you will need to be very, very intimate with silence, the unknown, and clarity.

 The place clarity will be lost?
 Busy.